pkulikowualberta/ENGG160_UOFA_GROUP16-PuppyPiBackpack-/README.md

 # designfiles
 Engg160 group 16 3-D cad files
-These are all of the required files and schematic of the backpack design.
+These are all of the required files and schematics/pictues of the backpack design.

 The dxf file added of the backpack is slightly modified from all of the images and the stl file